haashemi/haashemi/app/_content/pages/cv.md

 - Implemented an open-source Telegram Bot framework from scratch in Go to fulfill the project requirements.
 - Generated custom images for each 15+ subscribers within 10 seconds of each Fortnite's news concurrently.
 - Reduced image re-renders by 90% by implementing a dynamic cache system for images' file IDs.
-- Reduced the memory usage of user-cusotmized image generations up to 50% by caching the main layer.
+- Reduced the memory usage of user-customized image generations up to 50% by caching the main layer.
 - Improved image generation performance up to 70% by generating the sub-layers concurrently on the main layer.

 ## Projects